Being Honest With Yourself

 Here are some of the main takeaways from today’s conversation:

-What Is ‘Being Honest with Yourself’?
+What Does it Mean to ‘Be Honest with Yourself’?

 Not being honest with ourselves can be a form of protection, but it is essential to tune in to ourselves.
 Without self-awareness and a connection to our core truth, you can get involved in situations (jobs, relationships, and more) that are not good for you.